 Section 14 amends AS 41.06.040(d) to replace the commissioner of DNR with the AOGCC for the purposes of authorizing inspection of a geothermal operation.

-Section 15 repeals and reenacts AS 41.06.050 governing the permitting process for geothermal exploration and development drilling.
+Section 15 repeals and reenacts AS 41.06.050 governing the AOGCC permitting process for geothermal exploration and development drilling.

 Section 16 amends AS 41.06 by adding a new section 41.06.055 authorizing a regulatory cost charge for geothermal wells.